 You will be required to present evidence of at least two years of pertinent work experience after your first degree.
 However, there are circumstances under which you can be admitted with a shorter period of practical experience.
 Please ask your program advisor about this particular matter.

 You should have management and leadership potential, excellent interpersonal and communicative skills and a high degree of personal maturity and motivation.
-You should also be in a position to contribute to the community’s learning process and demonstrate that an MBA offers actual additional value for your career, which is already proceeding successfully.
+You should also be in a position to contribute to the community’s learning process.

 English Language Tests